Organizational Management

 Initial screens:

-There are three main areas in simple Maintenance depending on whether you want to edit organizational structures, staff assignment or track profiles.
+There are three main areas in simple Maintenance depending on whether you want to edit organizational structures, staff assignments or track profiles.

 Change Organizational structure: